econpy/torque/README.md

 The final thing you'll want to do before going for a drive is to check the appropriate boxes on the `Data Logging & Upload` page under the `REALTIME WEB UPLOAD` section.
 Personally, I have both **Upload to webserver** and **Only when ODB connected** checked.

 At this point, you should be all setup.
-The next time you connect to Torque in your car, data will begin syncing into your MySQL database in realtime!
+The next time you connect to Torque in your car, data will begin syncing into your MySQL database in real-time!

 ### Getting Data From the Database ###